hella-info/onyx_api/README.md

 ## Examples

-The examples in this document use the `curl` utility to call the API and the `json_pp` utility to format the output for better readability.
-You can find more examples for different programming languages in this Git repository.
+The examples in this document use the `curl` utility to call the API and the `json_pp` utility to format the returned output for better readability.
+All examples have been tested using the `bash` shell on Linux and macOS with `curl` version 7.x.
+If you are using a different shell or operating system you may need to adjust the syntax accordingly.

 # API Server